confluentinc/confluent-kafka-dotnet/README.md

 #### Consumer

-If you are using the deserializing version of the `Consumer`, any error encountered during deserialization (which happens during your call to `Consume`) will throw a `DeserializationException`.
-All other `Consume` errors will result in a `ConsumeException` with further information about the error and context available via the `Error` and `ConsumeResult` fields.
+All `Consume` errors will result in a `ConsumeException` with further information about the error and context available via the `Error` and `ConsumeResult` fields.

 ### Confluent Cloud